annaleda/kubernates/exems/killer.md

 **Istanza:** `ssh ckad9043`

-There are files to build a container image located at /opt/course/11/image on ckad9043.
+There are files to build a container image located at `/opt/course/11/image` on ckad9043.
 The container will run a Golang application which outputs information to stdout.
 You're asked to perform the following tasks:

-ℹ️ Run all Docker and Podman commands as user root.
+Run all Docker and Podman commands as user root.
 Use sudo docker and sudo podman or become root with sudo -i

-Change the Dockerfile: set ENV variable SUN_CIPHER_ID to hardcoded value 5b9c1065-e39d-4a43-a04a-e59bcea3e03f
+Change the Dockerfile: set ENV variable `SUN_CIPHER_ID` to hardcoded value `5b9c1065-e39d-4a43-a04a-e59bcea3e03f`

 Build the image using sudo docker, tag it registry.killer.sh:5000/sun-cipher:v1-docker and push it to the registry